aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

             return self.make_code(assembly, t.name, len(t.args.args))

-A function's docstring is to go in the code object's constants table as the first entry -- `None` if no docstring.
+A function's docstring is to go in the code object's constants table as the first entry---`None` if no docstring.
 (That's where CPython looks for it.)
 Our logic relies on this `load_const` happening first, before any code generation, and on our table preserving the order we add to it.
 (The actual `LOAD_CONST` instruction is discarded, here.)